tc39/proposal-call-this/README.md

 It is true that property access `.`, bind-`this`, and the pipe operator all may be used to linearize code.

-But this is a mere happy side effect for the first two operators.
+But this is a mere happy side effect for the first two operators:

-Property access is tightly coupled to object membership.
+* Property access is tightly coupled to object membership.

-And bind-`this` is designed to change the `this` binding of a function, which requires that the function use a `this` binding.
+* Bind-`this` is simply changes the `this` binding of a function.

-In contrast, the pipe operator is designed specifically to linearize all other kinds of expressions.
+In contrast, the pipe operator is designed to generally linearize all other kinds of expressions.

 Just like how the pipe operator coexists with property access:
 ```js